Jump to content

 Nominations

-The Kavli Prize conducts an open call for nominations in the fall of each odd year.
+The Kavli Prize conducts an open call for nominations in the summer of each odd year.
 Up to five individuals can be nominated for their work on the same breakthrough, and multiple nominations recognizing different breakthroughs are permitted.
 Anyone can nominate, but self-nominations are not considered.

 Read more